 I turned on the pattern Preview in the Paras panel one last time and fell in love with how my new pattern looked as a repeating pattern.

 9. Saving your pattern tile is a cinch.
 While you still have your Textile Designer panel open, select Save As at the bottom.
 I usually save my files as a JPG for uploading to Spoonflower.
 Keep your image quality as high as possible for saving your original file.
 If you need to reduce the size later, you can do so with a copy of the design.
 I like to select the Baseline Optimized format option because it keeps colors accurate and creates a slightly smaller file size.

 The Export option will fill a rectangle with your repeating pattern.
 You specify the Units, Width and Height then select Create.
 You will specify where to save the file and it will automatically save as a PDF.
 I like using this feature to fill the background of other fun designs like blankets and wall art.

 10. When you upload your new spiffy pattern to Spoonflower, be sure to select the correct Repeat type and select Change DPI to update it to 300 (or whatever you saved your file as).
 Choose a fabric you think it would look marvelous on – my examples are on Celosia Velvet and Silky Faille – and select the Size of fabric you’d like your customers to see as the default preview.
 Select Save This Layout.

 Fill out the rest of the marketing information for your design and order yourself a swatch!
 Or a yard!

-11. Wait impatiently for the mail to come and jump for joy when you get to hold your new fabric that you designed with Adobe’s Project Paras.
+11. Wait impatiently for the mail to come and jump for joy when you get to hold your new fabric that you designed with Adobe’s Textile Designer.
 For even more seamless repeat tutorials, don’t miss these design resources.

 About the Guest Blogger